 This guide will explain the types of electrical panels and teach you how to determine the amps and number of circuit breakers you need for your home.

 Tip: Before purchasing a breaker panel, check with local authorities and your utility company to be sure you select a panel that conforms to code requirements.

-A new breaker panel will not provide more power to your home.
-If your home needs more power overall, use the services of a professional electrician to upgrade, a process that will include a new breaker panel as well as other accessories, such as new cables and a new electrical meter.
+Note that replacing an electrical panel will not provide more power to your home.
+If your home needs more power overall, hire a professional electrician to increase your home's amperage.
+This process will include a new breaker box as well as other accessories, such as new cables and a new electrical meter.

-Electricity comes into your home via wires that connect to your breaker panel, which typically consists of a main breaker, circuit breakers and bus bars.
+Your home gets electricity through wires that connect to your electrical panel.
+The electrical panel typically consists of a main breaker, circuit breakers and bus bars.

-- Main breaker: Large double pole circuit breaker that limits the amount of electricity coming in from outside to protect the circuits it feeds.
+- Main breaker: Large two-pole circuit breaker that limits the amount of electricity coming in from outside to protect the circuits it feeds.
 It also identifies your breaker panel’s amperage capacity.